-Tessa Peters currently lives in Missoula, Montana.
+Tessa Peters currently lives in Laramie, Wyoming.
 She has lived in many different places in the world, including onboard various seafaring vessels.
 However, she has always considered herself a Westerner, and Wyoming is where she grew up and feels most at home.
 Tessa comes to TLI with a BS in Physics from Colorado State University, a BS in Agroecology from the University of Wyoming, and a PhD in Plant Breeding and Plant Genetics from the University of Wisconsin-Madison.
 She worked for the Organic Seed Alliance prior to working for TLI.
 OSA gave her experience working directly with growers to troubleshoot production and economic issues, and also a background in understanding seed systems and the players involved along the supply chain.

 What’s most inspiring about your specific position at TLI?

-There’s never been a perennial grain that has needed a commercialization manager!
 We are entering new territory with Kernza®—working to build a system that supports perennial agriculture beyond proof of concept and moves TLI toward meeting its mission of establishing a natural systems agriculture that is economically feasible and supports communities.

 What drew you to work at TLI?

 The dream of displacing the modern agriculture and letting nature take the lead without neglecting the people and communities who depend on agricultural markets.

 What TLI perennial crop do you look forward to eating most, and how would you prepare it?

 The silphia are intriguing to me since the compass plant and prairie dock are my favorite Midwestern flowers.